 Many birds have arrived from their wintering areas.
 In small puddles along the road, red-necked phalaropes (Phalaropus lobatus) swim around in circles, the whirling bringing water insects to the surface.
-Collared pratincoles (Glareola pratincola) twitter above us, while spotted crakes (Porzana porzana) run from one reedbed to the next.
-Beautiful rollers (Coracias garrulus) and red-footed falcons (Falco vespertinus) perch on wires, keeping a lookout for dragonflies and other insects.
-On buildings and in trees are many nests of white storks (Ciconia ciconia), already inhabited.
+Spotted crakes (Porzana porzana) scurry from one reedbed to the next, and collared pratincoles (Glareola pratincola) twitter above our heads.
+Beautiful rollers (Coracias garrulus) and red-footed falcons (Falco vespertinus) are perched on wires, keeping a lookout for dragonflies and other insects.
+On buildings and in trees, many nests of white storks (Ciconia ciconia) are already occupied.

 Three Kurdish sheep herders, accompanied by a couple of enormous, long-haired sheepdogs, approach our car to inspect the strangers.
-One of them is clad in a coarse felt cape, and they all carry thick herder’s sticks.
-Our conversation is rather limited, as we have almost forgotten the tiny bit of Turkish we learned in November.
-But, as usual, we get quite far, using sign language.
-Huge herds of sheep graze in the meadows, and if some of them stray into the wheat fields, the herders whistle and shout to scare them out again.
+One is clad in a coarse felt cape, and they all carry thick herder’s sticks.
+Our conversation is rather limited, as we have almost forgotten the tiny bit of Turkish, that we learned in November.
+But, as usual, we get quite far using sign language.
+Huge herds of sheep are grazing in the meadows, and if some of them stray into the wheat fields, the herders whistle and shout to scare them out again.
 When the sheep ignore their calls, the men hurry out into the meadows, followed by their dogs.

-After sunset, it quickly gets rather cold, so we go to bed early.
+After sunset, it quickly gets rather cold, and we retire early.
 However, we are not permitted to rest for long.
-A car comes to a stop, and some men peep through our rear window, using torches.
+Outside, a car comes to a stop, and men peep through our rear window, using torches.
 We get up to open the door, whereupon a police officer and three soldiers, armed with rifles, approach us.

-The Kurds have been a victim of political interests, as imperial powers have drawn borders all across their land.
+This people has been a victim of political interests, as imperial powers have drawn borders all across their land.
 During World War I, the Kurds were fighting the Turks alongside the British, who in fact promised them that they would have an independent Kurdistan in eastern Turkey after the war.
-The treaty with the British was never ratified, and when Mustafa Kemal (Atatürk) and his generals during the Turkish-Greek War in 1919-20 turned out to be a considerable power, the British ‘forgot’ what they had promised the Kurds.
+The treaty with the British was never ratified, and when, during the Turkish-Greek War in 1919-20, Mustafa Kemal (later called Atatürk – ‘Father of Turks’) and his generals turned out to be a considerable power, the British ‘forgot’ what they had promised the Kurds.

 In the 1970s, the Kurds numbered about 15 million people, of these 7 million in Turkey.
-The Turks still consider them as Turks, and Kurdish political parties are forbidden.
-Nevertheless, several of these exist.
+The Turks still regard them as Turks, and Kurdish political parties are forbidden.
+Nevertheless, several exist.
 The Kurds have no other options than an armed conflict.
-Kurdish guerillas are regarded as terrorists by the government, and this is the reason why the soldiers fear for our lives.
+Kurdish guerillas are considered terrorists by the government, and this is the reason why the soldiers fear for our lives.

 “What a snotnose!” says Arne, when the man has left.

 At a petrol station, we ask permission to park and sleep in our car.
 The attendant invites us into his spartan room, containing a table, three chairs, and an iron stove on the raw concrete floor.
-He disappears into the next room, shortly after returning with tea and sugar.
+He disappears into the next room and returns with tea and sugar.
 As it is very cold outside, we stay near the stove until late in the evening.